secretnamebasis/simple-gnomon/README.md

 The primary dashboard will appear asking for a endpoint to connect to for node queries.

 ### NO-GUI
-Minimal set up is required: `./simple-gnomon -no-gui -endpoint=127.0.0.1:10102`, and the indexer will begin.
+Minimal set up is required: `./simple-gnomon --no-gui --daemon-rpc-address=127.0.0.1:10102`, and the indexer will begin.

 > N.B.
-There some useful options when running simple-gnomon, just call on `-help` to see more.
+There some useful options when running simple-gnomon, just call on `--help` to see more.

 ### PACKAGE
 To use simple gnomon in a go application;